malikdreamy/E-Commerce-from-scratch/README.md

 Create Blogs: Share engaging content by uploading blogs with titles, content, and images.
 Edit Blogs: Modify blog content and keep your audience informed.

+6. Accept Credit Card & Bitcoin Payments
+   Accept payments from all major credit card issuers.
+Also accept Bitcoin!
+The Ecommerce site is also hosted over SSL so all payments to Square are secure and encrypted.

 Technologies Used
-Backend: Node.js, Express.js, Cloudinary, EJS, Sendgrid
+Backend: Node.js, Express.js, Cloudinary, EJS, Sendgrid, Square, tryspeed

 Database: MongoDB